uphold/docs/_transactions.md

 ---------- | ---------------------------------- | ----------------------------------------------------------------------------
 deposit    | _ACH_, _CARD_ or _SEPA_ account id | Uphold card id
 withdrawal | Uphold card id                     | _ACH_, _SEPA_ or _Bitcoin_ address
-transfer   | Uphold card id                     | An email address, an application id, an Uphold username or an Uphold card id
+transfer   | Uphold card id                     | An email address, an application id or an Uphold card id

 Upon preparing a transaction, a [Transaction Object](#transaction-object) will be returned with a newly-generated `id`.
 <aside class="notice">You may only send value from addresses that you own.</aside>